Actions & Inputs

 Checked Invalid

-The Checkbox has a checked invalid state.
-The style of the Checkbox input changes to visually communicate and provide feedback to the user that the Checkbox has been checked and is in an invalid state.
+The checkbox input changes style to let the user know the checkbox is checked and in an invalid state.
 The style of the label remains the same.

 Checked Invalid Focus